 Profile

 Since 2004, the Room with a View showroom has been representing cutting-edge collections seeking a wider public across Austria.
-The Austrian market has its own distinct peculiarities, between Italy, the home of fashion, and the more sportswear-driven German market.
+The Austrian market has its own distinct peculiarities, nestled between Italy, the home of fashion, and the more sportswear-driven German market.
 Here, brands require a close distributor relationship, local support and detailed knowledge of the target market.
 Room with a View currently represents: Moose Knuckles, RRD, 7 For All Mankind, Pomandere, R13, Steamery, etc.

 Styles:

-Authentic winter parkas
+Authentic winter parkas.

-Cashmere bonnets with a brim are bestsellers as retailers (such as Lodenfrey, Reyer, Inked, etc) sold strong hats, e.g. from Warm Me, very well.
+Cashmere bonnets with a brim are bestsellers as retailers (such as Lodenfrey, Reyer, Inked, etc.) sold strong hats, e.g., from Warm Me, very well.

-The leather sneaker trend persists. hite sneakers, in particular, have great sell-throughs and can easily be combined with most outfits.
+The leather sneaker trend persists.
+White sneakers, in particular, have great sell-throughs and can easily be combined with most outfits.

-From the lifestyle segment, good water bottles, such as those by Swell, meaningful socks from ALTO and the product range from Steamery, which offers steamers of all kind, especially also hand-held and travel devices.
+From the lifestyle segment, good water bottles, such as those by Swell, meaningful socks from ALTO and the product range from Steamery, which offers steamers of all kinds, especially also hand-held and travel devices.

 Colors: